 At Gas Works Park we started turning around and heading back towards the Center for Wooden Boats.
 Shortly before we reached the dock, I and a couple of other people volunteered to take the sails back down.
 For the final docking procedure, we all had to move over to the same side of the boat again.
 That was the end of our approximately one hour lasting journey across Lake Union.

 During the trip, you will probably see a couple of seaplanes starting and landing on the lake, which is pretty cool to watch.

 If you want something else and no sailboat, the also have electric boats and steam-powered boats.
 On a day with no good breeze, it’s better to take an electric boat.
 They can go further in the same amount of time.
 We were lucky and had a nice and sunny day with a good wind filling our sails.

-Since Vera and I didn’t had any other plans for the day, we spend the rest of the day together exploring the city and watching the Lunar Eclipse from the Columbia Center Skyview Observatory.
+Since Vera and I didn’t have any other plans for the day, we spend the rest of the day together exploring the city and watching the Lunar Eclipse from the Columbia Center Skyview Observatory.
 This turned out to be a fantastic day in Seattle.
-Originally I was only planing to take the sail trip.
+Originally I was only planning to take the sailing trip.

-This free sunday sail seems to be a hidden gem in Seattle.
+The free Sunday sail seems to be a hidden gem in Seattle.
 I have been to Seattle many many times and never knew about that place.
 I don’t think even all the locals know about that.
-This reminds me about the two rooftop gardens I found in Seattle.
+This reminds me of the two rooftop gardens I found in Seattle.

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com